ZxxLang/abnfa/README.md

 The core tool Actions generates AATs according to the rules that match the input source.

-Understanding the following build steps helps to properly use ABNFA grammar and develop plug-ins.
+Understanding the following processing steps helps to properly use ABNFA grammar and develop plug-ins.

 match: